-Mitigations to Mineral Creek and Devils Canyon GDEs are shown on Figure B-14.
+Mitigations for Mineral Creek and Devils Canyon GDEs are shown on Figure B-14.
 Mitigation for lost flow at these GDEs could be accomplished either through drilling of Apache Leap Tuff production wells to provide flow to the GDEs or use of storm water capture through check dams or surface water rerouting of watersheds cut off by the subsidence crater.
 The mitigation approach illustrated on Figure B-14 uses mitigation wells to provide water to Mineral Creek and Devils Canyon GDEs.
-Storm water capture may be a viable approach to mitigation of spring and streams in these canyons.
-Conceptual study of storm water capture is under way.
+Storm water capture may be a viable approach to mitigation of spring and streams in these canyons and final designs and plans will be provided to the Forest Service for approval prior to initiation of subsidence.